carlosreyplanelles/Spring-Hibernate-for-Beginners/README.md

 <property name="suffix" value=".jsp" />
 ```

+### Views and Controllers
-2 - Between this prefix and suffix the name of the file will be added.
+Between this prefix and suffix the name of the file will be added.
 We will have to implement a controller that returns the name of the file and assign it to  a mapping using the **@RequestMapping** annotation on the corresponding method:
 ```
 @Controller
 public class HomeController {